Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 ![post is liked by this user](/documentation/images/liked.png)

 Under this is the comments section, so it displays any comments that have been left on this post with the commenters name and date they left the comment.
 Under this there is a simple form for the user to add a comment and submit it.
 If the user clicks the submit button they have to have written something in the form or it gives a warning.
 When the submit button is clicked the user is redirected back to the detail post and a message appears for 3 seconds to say thanks for leaving a comment.
+The comment that the user has just submitted should appear on the page.

 ![comment detail](/documentation/images/comment_detail.png)

 ![message to say successfully left comment](/documentation/images/comment.png)

 ### Create Post

 If a signed in user clicks the 'Create Post' on the navbar it brings them to the create post page.
 This is a form that the user has to fill in.
 They must fill in the title, location and content fields, the image and excerpt are optional.
 The user will get warning messages if any of the required fields are not filled.
 If the user does not choose an image to add to their post a stock image will appear on the website.
-If they do not put any text in the excerpt field, nothing will display for this post in the post list page.
+If they do not put any text in the excerpt field, nothing will display for this field in the post list page.

 ![create a post](/documentation/images/create_post.png)